cessda/cessda.guidelines.public/technical-infrastructure/technical-infrastructure-details.md

 This system allows developers to keep track of the changes in CESSDA software development projects, and enable them to collaborate on those projects or tools.

+## Repository Types

 There are two types repositories to be used in the CI/CD process;
 {% include glossary.html entry="(component)" text="component" %} and Deployment repositories.

+**Component repositories** contain the source code for components for various CESSDA applications.
-**Component repositories** are software modules or Microservice projects that are version controlled.
-The  {% include glossary.html entry="(component)" text="component" %} repository also contain the Dockerfile which builds the Docker image for the module or project.
+The {% include glossary.html entry="(component)" text="component" %} repository also contain the Dockerfile

-**Deployment repository** contains the scripts that run the deployment and also contains some secrets used in the setting up Microservices on clouds.
+which builds the Docker image for the component.

+**Deployment repositories** contain scripts and deployment manifests that deploy components and dependencies to Kubernetes clusters

-This design separates the repositories containing the application software (which may be made Open Source at some point) from those containing the deployment scripts and other sensitive elements (which will remain private with write access restricted to the CESSDA Platform team only).
+This design separates the repositories containing the application software (which are usually public) from those containing the deployment scripts and other sensitive elements (which are private with write access restricted to the CESSDA Platform team only).

 * The design also explains CESSDA's CI/CD automation in [Jenkins](https://jenkins.cessda.eu/).